MatthewReid854/reliability/docs/How does Maximum Likelihood Estimation work.rst

     plt.show()

 The optimization process can be done in Python (using `scipy.optimize.minimize <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`_) or in Excel (using `Solver <https://www.wikihow.com/Use-Solver-in-Microsoft-Excel>`_), or a variety of other software packages.
-It could even be done by hand, though this is not only tedious, but also limited in practicality to single parameter distributions.
-The optimization process becomes much harder when there are 2 or more parameters that need to be optimized simultaneously.
+Optimization becomes a bit more complicated when there are two or more parameters that need to be optimized simultaneously (such as in a Weibull Distribution).

 So, using the above method, we see that the maximum for the log-likelihood occurred when :math:`\lambda` was around 0.041 at a log-likelihood of -20.89.
 We can check the value using `reliability` as shown below which achieves an answer of :math:`\lambda = 0.0416667` at a log-likelihood of -20.8903: